Youth as Researchers

 Participants in the programme will take part in a training workshop led by a member of the UNESCO CFRC Youth as Researchers team.
 This training workshop is based around The Youth as Researchers Training Manual, produced by the Centre, which provides a step-by-step guide to carrying out a research project.
 Participants will receive a copy of both the Training Manual and the accompanying Youth as Researchers Workbook upon completion of the training workshop.

-Under the guidance of the UNESCO CFRC Youth as Researchers team groups will submit a short description of the research project and apply for ethical approval.
+Under the guidance of the UNESCO CFRC Youth as Researchers groups will apply for ethical approval.
 This is to ensure that any research is safe and protects participants and that research meets the highest standards.
 Gaining ethical approval means that groups can be confident that they are producing safe, quality research.

 UNESCO CFRC staff will be available to provide advice and support throughout the research project where needed.